 Based on federal regulations requiring physical presence, both F-1 and J-1 international students are subject to restrictions regarding online coursework.
 Remember that not complying with federal regulations regarding online/distance education courses can lead to losing F-1/J-1 status.
 F-1 and J-1 visa holders have slightly different requirements regarding registration in online courses.

-F-1 degree seeking students can count only one online/distance learning course or no more than 3 credits of online/distance learning per semester toward the full-time enrollment requirement.
+F-1 degree seeking students can count three credits in an online/distance learning course per semester toward the full-time enrollment requirement.
 Therefore, a minimum of 9 out of 12 credits for undergraduates must be on-campus, face-to-face.
 F-1 graduate students must register for a minimum of 6 out of 9 credits on-campus, face-to-face.

 J-1 students cannot count online courses towards the full-time enrollment requirement.
 Therefore, J-1 students should enroll full-time in on-campus, face-to-face courses before adding any online courses each semester.
 If you hold a government scholarship, please contact your government sponsor for authorization for registration in online (WEB) hours.